 Course Assignments and Percentages

 Four Major Speeches 50% Overall Grade (500 Points)

 Introductory Speech 5% (50)

 Informative Speech 15% (150)

 Persuasive Speech 20% (200)

 Commemorative Speech 10% (100)

 Research Participation/Class Activities 30% Overall Grade (300 Points)

-Research Participation Credits 3% (30)
+Research Participation Credit 3% (30)

-Activity Speeches and Class Participation 12% (120)
+Activity Speeches and Class Participation 12% (150)

 Reading Assessments/Chapter Outlines 15% (150)

 Examinations 20% Overall Grade (200 Points)

 Midterm Exam 10% (100)

 Final Exam 10% (100)

-\A portion of the four major speech assignments will be based upon written components (speech outlines, speech evaluations, etc.) in addition to an in-class presentation component.
+A portion of the four major speech assignments will be based upon written components (speech outlines, speech evaluations, etc.) in addition to an in-class presentation component.
+Be advised that speech outlines and evaluations are due for every student at the beginning of class on the first day of speeches.
+Failure to submit documents on time will result in a late penalty.